GlobalEye

-SAAB GlobalEye is a multi-role airborne early warning & control (AEW&C) platform from Swedish defence and security company Saab.
+The Saab GlobalEye is a multi-role airborne early warning & control (AEW&C) platform from Swedish defence and security company Saab.
 In service since April 2020, GlobalEye consists of a suite of sensors using Saab's Erieye ER (Extended Range) radar and mission system, installed in the Bombardier Global 6000/6500 long-range business jet.

 Development

 In February 2016, Swedish defence company Saab announced the launch of a programme to integrate a variant of their Erieye radar system upon the Canadian Bombardier Global 6000, a long range business jet, to produce a specialised airborne early warning & control (AEW&C) aircraft.
 This platform is commonly referred to as GlobalEye.
 Saab stated that the launch was in response to expressions of interest from potential customers.

 Prior to the development of the GlobalEye, Saab had fitted the Erieye onto several separate AEW platforms, including the Swedish Saab 340 AEW&C and the Brazilian Embraer R-99.
 To facilitate the programme, Saab secured a supplemental type certificate, authorising the modification of the existing Global 6000 to the GlobalEye configuration.

 The manufacturing process involves the delivery of completed Global 6000s to Saab's facility in Linköping, where they undergo an extensive conversion process.
 Modifications include the strengthening of both the airframe and wing, enabling the carriage of the Erieye radar, along with other sensors and wingtip-mounted equipment for electronic warfare purposes.
 Aerodynamic changes include the adoption of an extended tailfin, along with several ventral strakes located beneath the rear fuselage.
 Additional power and cooling equipment is fitted.
 To improve survivability, a self-protection suite comprising laser and radar warning receivers, as well as countermeasures dispensers, is installed.
 In early 2018, Saab observed that it could produce up to three GlobalEyes per year, and could begin deliveries within three years of receiving a contract.

 On 23 February 2018, Saab unveiled the first GlobalEye surveillance aircraft.
 Days later, it began ground testing in advance of the type's first flight.
 On 14 March 2018, the first GlobalEye conducted its maiden flight from Linköping.
 Flown by Saab experimental test pilot Magnus Fredriksson, this first flight lasted for 1 hour and 46 minutes.
 By July 2018, the flight test programme was focused on expanding the aircraft's flight envelope.
 According to Saab's vice-president of airborne surveillance systems Lars Tossman, the first aircraft was being flown "more or less every day", and that no surprises had been uncovered during these flights.
 In January 2019, the second aircraft performed its first flight.
 In May 2019, it neared the end of the flight testing phase relating to certification.